GaiaNet-AI/docs/docs/node-guide/customize.md

 The embedding model encodes and transforms text into vectors so that the can be stored, searched and retrieved.
 For different context material, you might need a different embedding model to achieve the optimal performance.
 The [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard) is a good place to see the performance benchmarks of embedding models.
 You can find many of them in the [gaianet organization on Huggingface](https://huggingface.co/gaianet).
+We recommend [all-MiniLM](https://huggingface.co/gaianet/all-MiniLM-L6-v2-ggml-model-GGUF) if your knowledge base primarily consists of short text (ie short QAs) and [nomic-embed-text](https://huggingface.co/gaianet/nomic-embed-text-gguf) if your knowledge base consists of chapter length text or articles.

 To replace GaiaNet node's default embedding model with an alternative, you will need to make changes to the model file, and model context length parameters.
 For example, the following command changes the embedding model to `nomic-embed-text`.
 The new model's context length is 8k (8192 bytes) as opposed to 256 bytes for the default embedding model.

 ```